GurpreetSK95/android-boilerplate/README.md

 Imagine you have to implement a sign in screen.

 1. Create a new package under `ui` called `signin`
 2. Create an new Activity called `ActivitySignIn`.
-You could also use a Fragment.
+You could also use a Custom View class.
 3. Define the view interface that your Activity is going to implement.
 Create a new interface called `SignInMvpView` that extends `MvpView`.
 Add the methods that you think will be necessary, e.g. `showSignInSuccessful()`
 4. Create a `SignInPresenter` class that extends `BasePresenter<SignInMvpView>`
 5. Implement the methods in `SignInPresenter` that your Activity requires to perform the necessary actions, e.g. `signIn(String email)`.
 Once the sign in action finishes you should call `getMvpView().showSignInSuccessful()`.